Bradley24798/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c - adds two integers and returns the result.
 11-print_to_98.c - prints all natural numbers from n to 98, followed by a new line.
 100-times_table.c - prints the n times table, starting with 0.
+102-fibonacci.c - prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.